twitter/rpc-perf/README.md

 ## Configuration

 rpc-perf is configured through a combination of a TOML config file and command line parameters.
-This provides quick iteration through the command line while allowing more complex configurations to be encoded in a file.
-Where possible, the command line will override the config file.
-Be aware of the following rules:
+The workload itself is always specified in the config file.
+Some runtime parameters are passed on the command line.
+Where possible, the command line can override the configuration file.
+For example, the protocol can be overriden to test memcache or redis with the same workload.

 Some configuration is **only** through command line parameters:
 * `--server [HOST:PORT]` the target server *is always* required
-* `--trace [FILE]` an optional trace file
+* `--trace [FILE]` an optional latency trace file

-Some features are **only** accessible through the config file, as they would be difficult to express through the command line:
-* multiple workloads

-**DO NOT** specify a workload in the config in-combination with the following on the command line:
-* `method`
-* `rate`
-* `bytes`
+* `--waterfall [FILE]` an optional PNG waterfall plot

 All other test configuration parameters are available through the TOML config file and/or on the command line.
 The command line parameter will take precedence when both are specified.